tudelft3d/website/opendata/noise3d/en.md

 #### Terrain data

-We offer the TIN in three different formats, the 3D lines only as Shapefiles, for using them in your prefferred GIS applicaiton.
-In our experience reading the Shapefiles is most performant in ArcGIS, the GeoPackage in QGIS, the OBJ in Meshlab, Blender or FME.
+We offer the TIN in three different formats and three different simplifciation values, and the 3D lines only as Shapefiles, for using them in your prefferred GIS application.
+In our experience reading the Shapefiles is best performaning in ArcGIS, the GeoPackage in QGIS, the OBJ in Meshlab, Blender or FME.

 The 3D lines are primariliy meant for importing into the noise calculation software.
 Because the size of the 3D lines files are big, we also provide them chopped into quarters, as tiles.